-All savanna grassland biomes are found within thirty degrees of the equator.
-The savanna biome is characterized by a very dry season and then a very wet season with warm temperatures year–round.
-For this reason, plants found in the savanna grasslands have adapted to survive long periods of drought, and grazing animals normally migrate great distances to move as the weather changes and they attract, of course, the predators that prey on them.
+All savannah grassland biomes are found within thirty degrees of the equator.
+The savannah biome is characterized by a very dry season and then a very wet season with warm temperatures year–round.
+For this reason, plants found in the savannah grasslands have adapted to survive long periods of drought, and grazing animals normally migrate great distances to move as the weather changes and they attract, of course, the predators that prey on them.

 Savannahs are situated between a grassland and a forest.
 They can also overlap with other biomes.
 There are savannas located in Africa, South America, India, and Australia.

 In Africa, the grasslands are called savannas and range from desert grass plains to those of trees and bushes.
 A large area of treeless grassland is known as "veldt," which is a flat area covered in grass or low scrub, especially in the countries of South Africa, Lesotho, Swaziland, Zimbabwe, Botswana, and Namibia.
 You may also have heard the term "African Bush" used.
 The Bush is usually the Mpumalanga and Limpopo Lowveld, the Limpopo River Valley, northern KwaZulu–Natal or any other similar area of wilderness.

 (In Australia the term "The Bush" refers to any sparsely–inhabited region, regardless of vegetation.
 "The bush"" in this sense is uniquely an Australian term, whereas in New Zealand, "Bush" primarily refers to areas of native trees rather than exotic forests, although, as in the Australian, "Bush" can refer to areas outside urban areas, encompassing grasslands as well as forests.)